openairinterface/oai-cn5g-upf/ci-scripts/tests/README.md

 Built on [**pfcpkit**](https://github.com/openairinterface/pfcp-kit) — the UPF-agnostic
 machinery: PFCP transport and codec, session models, presets, report, scenario base and registry, capability protocols, generic `bpftool`/`tc`/log inspectors.
-It ships no scenarios and is an ordinary dependency of this suite (see `requirements.txt`), not a package in this repo.
+It ships no scenarios and is an ordinary dependency of this suite (see `pyproject.toml`), not a package in this repo.

 Everything in *this* repo is `upf_test`: the BPF map catalogue and key layouts, HTB